To determine if the concentration of calcium in your blood is at normal levels.

 - excess Vitamin D intake

-- decreased dietary intake of calcium
+- Decreased dietary intake of calcium

-- magnesium deficiency
+- Magnesium deficiency

-- acute inflammation of the pancreas
+- Acute inflammation of the pancreas (pancreatitis)

-- chronic kidney disease
+- Chronic kidney disease

 -